Clifford Ball (aviation): Entertaining the crowds

-The traveling barnstormers charged $5 a plane ride and the PMA received $1 of that.
+The traveling barnstormers charged $5 a plane ride, and the airfield received $1 of that.
 In a week the airfield made about $250.
 In August officials of the local American Legion, Burt Foster post No. 361, signed a contract with PMA to hold an airplane meet.
 With the money from the Legion contract Ball expanded the airfield from 43 to 85 acres.
 Ball bought his own plane from the Robertson Aircraft Corporation of St Louis, whose pilot and instructor was named Charles A Lindbergh.
 The plane had been named "Fly Today" and was a Standard J-1 in rough shape.
 It was suggested by Lindbergh based on the money Ball had to spend.
 Ball hired a local stunt flyer named Romer Weyant to fly his airplane for the Sunday and Holiday events.
-In September PMA attempted to bring more interest to the new airport by hosting "The Battle in the Clouds" which was a reenactment of a French Balloon being shot down from 8,000 feet by hostile planes.
+In September, the Pittsburgh-McKeesport airfield attempted to bring more interest to the new airport by hosting "The Battle in the Clouds" which was a reenactment of a French Balloon being shot down from 8,000 feet by hostile planes.
 Stunt flying and Army Air Planes were also on site for the crowd to enjoy.
-PMA held the Legion Aviation Meet on October 17/18, 1925.
+PMA held the Legion Aviation Meet on October 17 and 18, 1925.
 The Legion meet was termed the largest air meet ever held in the state of Pennsylvania.
 It was estimated that more than 10,000 people attended.
 Over 100 planes came from across the country, with military and commercial aces, to participate.
 The crowd was witness to races, stunts, wing walking, skywriting, and parachute jumps.
 The meet was held with the co-operation of the Aero Club of Pittsburgh and the Technical Data Section of the Army Air Service.